twota/terms-of-service-and-privacy-policy/README.md

 ▪Your physical or electronic signature.

 7. Privacy

-Your use of "Twota" is subject to our Privacy Policy.
+Your use of “Twota” is subject to our Privacy Policy.
 By using the app, you consent to our collection, use, and disclosure of your personal information as described therein.
-Please read the "Privacy Policy" section carefully.
+Please read the “Privacy Policy” section carefully.

 8. Safety and Security

 8.1 Reporting Users